izeni-team/retrolux/README.md

 Retrolux is a Swift alternative to [Square's Retrofit](https://github.com/square/retrofit) for Android. *It is currently in the early stages of development.*

+Development is currently taking place on the `feature/refactor` branch.

 Goals:
 - Feature parity with Retrofit.
 - Safe, simple, and familiar API.